lmorchard/weave-webos/README.md

 [1]: http://labs.mozilla.com/projects/weave/

+Someday, I'd like it to do things such as:

+* Bring the Firefox Awesome Bar to webOS.
+* Access bookmarks / history / tabs from the desktop
+* Sync / store other random data (eg. contacts? notes?) from webOS apps.

+## How?

 Presently, it's all just tests.
 To play, make a copy of `src/javascripts/Weave/TestData.js-dist` as `src/javascripts/Weave/TestData.js` and edit it to reflect